project-gemmi/gemmi/docs/mol.rst

   {'id': ['1', '2'], 'crystal_id': ['1', '2'], 'ambient_temp': ['295', '295']}
   >>> block.get_mmcif_category('_diffrn_radiation')
   {'diffrn_id': ['1', '2'], 'pdbx_scattering_type': ['x-ray', 'neutron'], 'pdbx_monochromatic_or_laue_m_l': ['M', None], 'monochromator': [None, None]}

+The latter is the only way to access some properties from Python, because not all of them have Python bindings.

 ----